jothisree-p/Library-Management-System/README.md

-📚 Book Management Web Application (Java + Servlet + JDBC)
+Library Management System (Java + Servlet + JDBC)

-This project is a simple Book Management System built using Java, JDBC, Servlets, and Oracle DB.
+This project is a simple Library Management System built using Java, JDBC, Servlets, and Oracle DB.
 It allows an administrator to add books and search/view book details stored in a database.

 Features: